 Consultant clinical oncologist

-Mary spent two years as a research fellow in the Royal Surrey County Hospital and University of Surrey.
+Mary spent 2 years as a research fellow in the Royal Surrey County Hospital and University of Surrey.
 Her research focused on image-guided intensity modulated radiotherapy (IMRT) in head and neck cancer and culminated in the award of a Medical Doctorate (MD) postgraduate degree.
-She was then appointed to a one year charity funded IMRT fellowship in head and neck cancer at Guy's and St Thomas' NHS Foundation Trust.
+She was then appointed to a 1-year charity funded IMRT fellowship in head and neck cancer at Guy's and St Thomas' NHS Foundation Trust.

 Education and training